thejsway/thejsway/manuscript/chapter15.md

 <!-- afterend -->
 ```

-The following example uses `insertAdjacentHTML()` to add JavaScript to the top of the language list.
+The following example uses `insertAdjacentHTML()` to add JavaScript at the top of the language list.

 ```js
 // Add an element to the beginning of a list